SamyakJain-DS/Life-Expectancy/README.md

-# THE FOURTH PROJECT : Regression Analysis of Life Expectancy and its Determinants
+# Regression Analysis of Life Expectancy and its Determinants

 ## Objective